 Further information on appealing a PCN can be found on the Challenging a Penalty Charge Notice page.

 If you do not pay your Penalty Charge Notice

-If the charge is still not paid we will instruct an enforcement agent (formerly know as a bailiff) to collect the outstanding debt owed – this can lead to considerable extra fees added by the bailiff company.
+If the charge is still not paid we will instruct an enforcement agent (formerly known as a bailiff) to collect the outstanding debt owed – this can lead to considerable extra fees added by the bailiff company.
 Once a warrant has been issued to an enforcement agent, the council is unable to accept payment or appeal directly – contact should be made with the enforcement agent concerned.
-We use four enforcement agent: Bristow and Sutor, Marston Group, Newlyns and Whyte and co.
+We use four enforcement agents: Bristow and Sutor, Marston Group, Newlyn and Whyte and co.

 We only use enforcement agents as a last resort – if you are having difficulty paying a PCN please contact us immediately.
 We may be able to set up a payment plan, but not after a warrant has been issued.
 Fees charged by enforcement agent are laid down in legislation – more fees may be added for further action taken by the enforcement agent, such as: the removal or storage of a vehicle

 If you have any doubts regarding the identity of an enforcement agent enforcing a warrant on behalf of the council, check their details on the Certified Bailiff Register.